The Next Step Campaign: The Grand Finale

 The building achieves a goal and starts us on a new beginning.
 Now is the time to put new gifts to the service of the Company, the School, and the multiple programs of Audience Development and Youth Engagement that are the hallmark of an engaged, vibrant cultural institution.
 The Next Step Campaign: The Grand Finale focuses on Ballet Arizona’s long-term commitment to the City and its people.

 To complete the Campaign and to serve the citizens of the Valley, we seek $2.5 million in funds to support innovation in arts programming and growth in the Company and its resources.
 Among our top goals are the following:

 - Permanent named positions for our Artistic Director and our School Director.

-- Permanent named funds to support Community & Youth Engagement initiatives, new commissions, and Dance Center maintenance and renewal.
+- Permanent named funds to support Community & Youth Engagement initiatives, new commissions, Dance Center maintenance, and renewal.

 - Merit-based scholarships for the most talented and accomplished upper division students to support their continued study at Ballet Arizona.